Why Are Decades-Old Cosmetic Injections Causing Problems Now?

 - Experience: 15+ years of clinical minimally invasive surgery; over 10,000 successful cases

 - Philosophy: "The legacy of early cosmetic injections leaves many patients living with anxiety.
-They need to know that wide excision is not the only path.
+They need to know that wide excision is not the primary path.
 Ultrasound-guided minimally invasive extraction allows us to gradually remove materials that should not remain in the body — while protecting facial tissue every step of the way."